-Voriconazole: Repeat dose administration of oral voriconazole (400 mg every 12 hours for 1 day, then 200 mg every 12 hours for 4 days) increased the peak plasma concentration (Cmax) and AUC of (R)-Methadone by 31% and 47%, respectively, in subjects receiving a Methadone maintenance dose (30 to 100 mg daily).
+Voriconazole: Voriconazole can inhibit the activity of CYP3A4, CYP2C9, and CYP2C19.
+Repeat dose administration of oral voriconazole (400 mg every 12 hours for 1 day, then 200 mg every 12 hours for 4 days) increased the peak plasma concentration (Cmax) and AUC of (R)-Methadone by 31% and 47%, respectively, in subjects receiving a Methadone maintenance dose (30 to 100 mg daily).
 The Cmax and AUC of (S)-Methadone increased by 65% and 103%, respectively.
 Increased plasma concentrations of Methadone have been associated with toxicity including QT prolongation.
-Frequent monitoring for adverse events and toxicity related to Methadone is recommended during coadministration.
-Dose reduction of Methadone may be needed [see Drug Interactions (7.2)].
+Frequent monitoring for adverse events and toxicity related to Methadone is recommended during co-administration.
+Dose reduction of Methadone may be needed [see DRUG INTERACTIONS (7)].

-Zidovudine: Methadone increased the AUC of zidovudine which could result in toxic effects [see Drug Interactions (7.2)].
+Zidovudine: Methadone increased the AUC of zidovudine which could result in toxic effects [see DRUG INTERACTIONS (7)].

 The results of carcinogenicity assessment in B6C2F1 mice and Fischer 344 rats following dietary administration of two doses of Methadone HCl have been published.
 Mice consumed 15 mg/kg/day or 60 mg/kg/day Methadone for two years.
-These doses were approximately 0.6 and 2.5 times a human daily oral dose of 120 mg/day on a body surface area basis (mg/m2).
+These doses were approximately 0.6 and 2.5 times a human daily oral dose of 120 mg/day on a body surface area basis (HDD).
 There was a significant increase in pituitary adenomas in female mice treated with 15 mg/kg/day but not with 60 mg/kg/day.
 Under the conditions of the assay, there was no clear evidence for a treatment-related increase in the incidence of neoplasms in male rats.
 Due to decreased food consumption in males at the high dose, male rats consumed 16 mg/kg/day and 28 mg/kg/day of Methadone for two years.
-These doses were approximately 1.3 and 2.3 times a human daily oral dose of 120 mg/day, based on body surface area comparison.
+These doses were approximately 1.3 and 2.3 times the HDD.
 In contrast, female rats consumed 46 mg/kg/day or 88 mg/kg/day for two years.
-These doses were approximately 3.7 and 7.1 times a human daily oral dose of 120 mg/day, based on body surface area comparison.
+These doses were approximately 3.7 and 7.1 times the HDD.
 Under the conditions of the assay, there was no clear evidence for a treatment-related increase in the incidence of neoplasms in either male or female rats.